Will you help the Carlisle Heath recover from the 2026 bushfires?

 The CEC is an ACNC-registered charity and all donations over $2 are tax deductible.

-The flames have subsided, but the recovery is only just beginning.
+The flames have subsided from January’s fires, but the recovery is only just beginning.
 Your donation today funds the science and stewardship needed to bring the Carlisle Heathlands back to life.

 In January 2026, bushfires tore through more than 11,000 hectares of the western Otways - an area 100 times the size of Melbourne’s CBD.
-This landscape, ecologically significant and known to Traditional Custodians as "Ground Parrot Country". was scorched by intense heat.
-The impact on our forests and heathlands has been devastating.
+This landscape, an ecologically significant heathland known to Traditional Custodians as "Ground Parrot Country", was scorched by intense heat.
+The impact on wildlife and the ecosystem has been devastating.

-But we are not starting from scratch.
-For over a decade, our researchers have lived and worked in this landscape.
+Fortunately, we are not starting from scratch.
+For over a decade, CEC researchers have lived and worked in this landscape.
 We have built a powerful baseline of ecological data that now serves as our map for recovery.

-We aren't just guessing how to help; we are bringing science and stewardship to every hectare.
+We aren't just guessing how to help.
+We’re are bringing science and stewardship to every hectare.

 Your support will enable us to respond to this crisis.